 And then, in the midst of my anguish, something happened.
 From the cramped place in my stomach arose a rage, a categorical refusal to live through this catastrophic scenario.
 NO!
 It would not happen.
 I had spent the whole summer in a 23m² room with no natural light, working 15 hours a day.
 I had had no contact with the outside world for 4 months, except for a daily phone call to my mother who, with all her love and pride in knowing that I was almost a doctor of psychology, was getting sick of my explanations about the role of the prefrontal cortex in moral judgments.
 I knew she was going to let me down soon, too.
 It had to stop.
 Whatever it took.

 In 2007, I was an incorrigible procrastinator.
 Procrastination is the act of putting off until tomorrow what could be done today.
 Procrastination makes the best stories: it builds unbearable suspense, and the absurdity of waiting so long to be eventually so stressed offers the best elements of comedy.
 But the reality of being a chronic procrastinator is not funny.
-It is a life of stress, spent trying to avoid disasters or make up for them, and dealing with people who are angry with you because you are late.
+It is a life of stress, spent trying to avoid disasters or make up for them, and dealing with people who resent you for being late.

 Those two days in September 2007 were a wake-up call for me.
 After that, I decided to do something about my procrastination.
 I am happy to say that it worked.
 Interestingly, I realized that you are not a procrastinator because you are lazy.
 Procrastination is a short-term strategy to regulate negative emotions.
 It is a way to avoid the unpleasantness, the fear, uncertainties, boredom, or fatigue that we associate with certain tasks.
 So, if you are a procrastinator, the first thing to do is to understand why you are procrastinating and, from there, apply the appropriate remedy.